 Adding a splash of color can inspire you when you stare off into space or concentrate on bigger ideas.

-Color adds vibrancy, depth, and transforms an environment with the emotions they convey.
+Color adds vibrancy, depth, and transforms an environment with the emotions it conveys.

 Take the color green for example.
 Green is often associated with nature or rebirth.

-For a company wanting to focus on being more eco-friendly, adding a pop of green somewhere in the office can promote that feeling.
+For a company wanting to focus on being more eco-friendly, for example, adding a pop of green somewhere can really liven up the office.